 What Are Omega-9 Fatty Acids?

-There are many different types of omega-9s, including hypogeic acid, elaidic acid, erucic acid, gondoic acid, and nervonic acid.
-The most abundant form of omega-9 is oleic acid, which is found in cell membranes and plasma throughout the body.
-Oleic acid is also the greatest form of omega-9 in a standard diet.
+There are several types of omega-9 fatty acids, including hypogeic acid, elaidic acid, erucic acid, gondoic acid, and nervonic acid.
+However, the most prevalent form of omega-9 is oleic acid.
+This fatty acid is abundant in cell membranes and plasma throughout the body and is the primary form of omega-9 found in a standard diet.

 What Are the Benefits of Omega-9?